Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7

 In this section, we explore the main sources of systematic uncertainties in our work.
 The total uncertainty on $H(z)$ will be computed by adding in quadrature the systematic and statistical contributions.

-\paragraph{\bf Dependence on Lick index sets} In \citetalias{Borghi2021}, we studied how different combinations of absorption features impact the derived stellar population parameters.
-Here, we use this dataset to study the effect of this choice on the age-redshift slope and the final $H(z)$ value.
-The \textit{baseline} index combination was devised to maximize the number of indices to be measured given the redshift and wavelength coverage of the various galaxies; moreover, any other index set provides age constraints for fewer objects (down to a dozen for the worst case) and binning them is not always an option.
-For this reason, to assess this systematic effect we estimate $\Delta z/\Delta\age_{CC}$ and its associated uncertainty from the inverse slope of the age-redshift relation obtained with a simple linear regression.
-Results are shown in Fig.~\ref{fig:hz_linfit} (see appendix C of \citetalias{Borghi2021} for index set definitions).
+\paragraph{\bf Dependence on the Lick indices set} In \citetalias{Borghi2022a}, we studied how different combinations of absorption features impact the derived stellar population parameters.
+Here, we use this dataset to study the effect of this choice on the age--redshift slope and the final $H(z)$ value.
+The baseline index combination was devised to maximize the number of indices to be measured given the redshift and wavelength coverage of the various galaxies; moreover, any other index set provides age constraints for fewer objects (down to a dozen for the worst case) and binning them is not always an option.
+For this reason, to assess this systematic effect, we estimate $\Delta z/\Delta\age_{\rm CC}$ and its associated uncertainty from the inverse slope of the age--redshift relation obtained with a simple linear regression.
+Results are shown in Figure~\ref{fig:hz_linfit} (see Appendix~C of \citetalias{Borghi2022a} for the indices set definitions).

-We notice that different combinations of indices can provide systematically different absolute age estimates, ranging within $\pm 1$ Gyr.
+Different combinations of indices can provide systematically different absolute age estimates, ranging within $\pm 1$ Gyr.
 However, we find that the $H(z)$ estimates are consistent with each other and with the more statistically rigorous value obtained with the median binning within $0.4\sigma$, on average.
-These results clearly highlight the advantages of CC being a \textit{differential approach}; in other words, the absolute age calibration that might be obtained in different analyses does not significantly affect the final $H(z)$ value, but only the normalization of the age-$z$ relation.
+These results clearly highlight the advantages of CC being a differential approach; in other words, the absolute age calibration that might be obtained in different analyses does not significantly affect the final $H(z)$ value, but only the normalization of the age--$z$ relation.